"Weird Al" Yankovic: 1998–2014: Reinvention

-2015–present: transition from studio albums
+2015–present: Transition from studio albums

 In an interview promoting Mandatory Fun, Yankovic said that, with the end of his recording contract, he was unlikely to release any more albums, in the sense of recording and releasing that many songs at a time.
-Instead, he said he would likely switch to releasing singles and EPs over the Internet, allowing him to release music faster, particularly parodies that that can quickly become dated.
+Instead, he said he would likely switch to releasing singles and EPs over the Internet, allowing him to release music faster, particularly parodies that can quickly become dated.

 He has released no albums, and indeed, few songs, since Mandatory Fun.
 In a 2017 interview, he told Rolling Stone, "I can't tell you when any material is coming out.
 Inspiration could strike tomorrow and I might have something out next month.
 There's no plan.
 It's just going to be whenever it winds up being."

 After several years of fan-driven campaigns, Yankovic received a star on the Hollywood Walk of Fame in 2018.

-In March 2018, Yankovic released, "The Hamilton Polka", a medley of several songs from the musical Hamilton written by Lin-Manuel Miranda.
+In March 2018, Yankovic released "The Hamilton Polka", a medley of several songs from the musical Hamilton written by Lin-Manuel Miranda.
 Yankovic and Miranda had met and become friends before the latter's work on Hamilton and had discussed a possible music project together.
 After the success of Hamilton, Miranda provided Yankovic the score from the musical, hoping that Yankovic would create a few singles from it, but Yankovic ultimately created a full polka medley.
 The song was the first polka to chart on Billboard's Digital Songs Sales Chart.
 After Hamilton premiered on Disney+ in July 2020, Yankovic released a video version of "The Hamilton Polka" that synched his song to video clips from the show.
 Also in March, Yankovic released two remixes of songs by Portugal.
 The Man: "Feel It Still" and "Live in the Moment".
 In 2020, he collaborated with the band on their single "Who's Gonna Stop Me", which was released for Indigenous Peoples' Day.